italia/spid-cie-oidc-docs/docs/en/entity_configuration.rst

 Entity Configuration
 --------------------

-An **Entity Configuration (EC)** is a Federation Metadata in Jose format, signed by an issuer and regarding the entity itsel.
+An **Entity Configuration (EC)** is a Federation Metadata in Jose format, signed by its issuing subject and regarding itself, published at the web endpoint **.well-known/openid-federation**.

 .. _firma_EC: